Caciotta Cheese vs Double Gloucester Cheese

 Double Gloucester is a traditional British cheese made from cow's milk.
 It is known for its firm texture and rich, nutty flavor with a hint of sweetness.
 The cheese has a smooth, buttery consistency and a bright orange color, due to the addition of annatto.
 Double Gloucester is typically aged for about four to six months and is often used in the British dish, Welsh rarebit, or enjoyed on its own.

-Caciotta Cheese comes from Italy.
-Double Gloucester Cheese originated from England.
+• Origin: Caciotta Cheese (Italy), Double Gloucester Cheese (England)

 Caciotta Cheese Double Gloucester Cheese